performant-software/Neatline/docs/outline.md

 Neatline is a plugin for Omeka.
 Omeka is like Wordpress/Drupal, etc.

 ## Before you Start
 You'll need a LAMP stack to run Neatline.
+This could be a purchased web hosting account, an institutaionally-provided service, or a local development environment like MAMP.

 ## Installing Omeka
 Read the docs at omeka.org.